jmagly/kinoo-tha/README.md

 * You will receive a CSV file containing rows of event data.
 * The CSV file will include various columns with data types such as strings, integers, dates, and possibly nested structures (e.g., serialized JSON strings).

+### Input Data Validations

+There is no need to do any data validation on the data.
+We're not trying to trick you with anything.
+It is great to put comments for discussion on where it is useful to keep an eye out for possible data validation issues, but it is not part of the requirements for the interview process.

 ### Output Data